 Where we are today

-More than 30 years after the start of the no-kill movement, the number of dogs and cats being killed in shelters has been reduced from an estimated 17 million to approximately 2 million per year.
+More than 30 years after the start of the no-kill movement, the number of dogs and cats being killed in shelters has been reduced from an estimated 17 million to approximately 2 million annually.
 And no-kill communities have been established in cities and towns around the country.
 In fact, more than 200 communities in the U.S. have achieved a 90 percent save rate and hundreds more are working tirelessly to get there.

 Achieving no-kill nationwide is an ambitious goal — one that cannot be accomplished without the help and compassion of people willing to speak up, work together, and go the extra mile for homeless dogs and cats.
 We have seen incredible change over the last 30 years, but there is still more work to be done.
 We are confident that we can get there.
 We are confident that, working together, we can Save Them All.